 Who is buying?

-According to a report by global real estate giant CB Richard Ellis, China leads the list of foreign real estate buyers in the United States, although a report from the National Association of Realtors showed that, during the year ending in March 2013, China was second in buyers (behind Canada).
+According to a report by global real estate giant CB Richard Ellis, China leads the list of foreign real estate buyers in the United States, although a report from the National Association of Realtors showed that, China was second in buyers (behind Canada).
 Regardless of the difference in figures, growing industries have created many newly wealthy Chinese citizens and corporations and purchasing property in the U.S. is very popular among them.

 Canadian and Australian citizens are the second- and third-largest foreign buyer markets in the country, although in some booming markets the mix is different.
 In California, for example, CB Ellis reported that real estate buyers in China are the third most common foreign buyers, following buyers from the Philippines and Mexico.